 Lectures.
 The departmental colloquium series presents lectures on recent research by invited mathematicians and computer scientists from other institutions.
 Advanced undergraduates are encouraged to attend these colloquia and to participate in graduate seminars.
 The undergraduate Math Club hosts informal talks in mathematics; accessible to students at all levels.

-To declare the Computer Science major, a student must:
+To declare the computer science major, a student must have